Stellar initial mass function in the 100-pc solar neighbourhood: Method

-In this study, we disregard the effects of stellar spin and age distribution, as they have negligible impact on the low-mass IMF ($0.15<m/\mathrm{M_{\odot}}<1.0$).
+In this study, we disregard the effects of stellar spin and age distribution, as they have negligible impact on the low-mass IMF ($m/\mathrm{M_{\odot}}<1.0$).
 For low-mass stars ($<1~\mathrm{M_{\odot}}$), rotation plays a minimal role in their position on the colour-magnitude diagram (CMD), as these stars are not expected to be rapid rotators \citep{bastian2009}.

+Regarding stellar evolution, we conducted tests using PARSEC 1.2s stellar tracks \citep{bressan2012,chen2014,chen2015,tang2014,marigo2017,Pastorelli2019,Pastorelli2020} assuming a constant star formation history from 1 to 10 Gyr.
+For stars with $4.1<M_{\mathrm{G}}<12.1~\mathrm{mag}$ and initial masses $M_{\mathrm{ini}}<1~\mathrm{M_{\odot}}$, only 1.1\% of evolved stars would be excluded by our sample cuts (the $1~\mathrm{M_{\odot}}$ iso-mass line and $M_{\mathrm{G}}=12.1~\mathrm{mag}$ cut).
+Among evolved stars that survive our selection criteria, only 0.7\% show mass differences between their present-day and initial masses.
+Therefore, $\alpha_2$ might be slightly biased toward smaller values due to missing a small fraction of evolved bright stars, but this effect is negligible.

+For pre-main sequence (PMS) stars, cross-matching our sample with \citet{zari2018} yields only 424 PMS stars (0.2\% of our sample after cuts).
+While the true PMS fraction may be higher given that catalogue prioritizes purity over completeness, the PMS contamination remains minimal.
+Since we adopt a three-part power-law IMF with separate treatment below $0.25~\mathrm{M_{\odot}}$ (see \Cref{sec:dis_metal_bias} for specific reason), and PMS effects are most significant at lower masses, our reported $\alpha_1$ and $\alpha_2$ values above $0.25~\mathrm{M_{\odot}}$ are minimally affected.

-Regarding stellar evolution, assuming a constant star formation history and solar metallicity, PARSEC 1.2s stellar tracks \citep{bressan2012,chen2014,chen2015,tang2014,marigo2017,Pastorelli2019,Pastorelli2020} indicate that for stars with masses $0.15<m/\mathrm{M_{\odot}}<1.0$, only about 5 per cent are at the pre-main sequence stage, with virtually none above the turn-off point.
-By excluding evolutionary effects, we avoid making additional assumptions about the star formation history (SFH) of field stars.
+By excluding evolutionary effects from our model, we avoid making additional assumptions about the star formation history (SFH) of field stars.

 Consequently, our method focuses on correcting biases from: (1) sample completeness; (2) Lutz-Kelker bias; (3) unresolved multiple systems; and (4) variations in the stellar mass-luminosity relation (MLR) due to metallicity.